NOTE: This article has been updated as at June 2016. The comments refer to the original article published in August 2011.

 On reading AccountingWEB’s Any Answers it would appear that not many accountants have come across ‘Companies Limited by Guarantee’ (CLG) in their working life, explains Jennifer Adams.

-When they do, they are unsure as to what they are, how to prepare the accounts and what needs to be submitted to the authorities.
-This article therefore tries to answer those queries in one.What are Companies Limited by Guarantee?
+When they do, they are unsure as to what they are, how to prepare the accounts and what needs to be submitted to the authorities - this article answers such questions.

-Companies Limited by Guarantee are an alternative form of company entity to the usual one of share capital; its members being guarantors rather than shareholders.Examples
+Companies Limited by Guarantee are an alternative form of company entity to the usual one of share capital; its members being guarantors rather than shareholders.

-Charities (eg Oxfam), sports associations (eg the England and Wales Cricket Board), Clubs, membership organisations, residential property management companies.
+Charities (e.g. Oxfam), sports associations (e.g. the England and Wales Cricket Board), Clubs, membership organisations, residential property management companies.

 Why be a Company Limited by Guarantee?

 - A legal entity in its own right, contracts are undertaken in the name of the company thereby protecting the liability of the individual members, who may only be involved voluntarily.
 Such contracts include the usual employment contracts, contracts for the purchase of goods as well as for the purchase of property